Humber River (Ontario): History

 Upon his arrival in York, Simcoe was keenly aware of the need for a lumber mill and grist mill in the area.
 He had constructed a sawmill on the west bank of the river near present-day Bloor Street in 1793, which was operated by John Wilson.
 In 1797 Simcoe managed to get a grist mill established on the Humber River.
 It was owned and operated by John Lawrence.
 Over the years, numerous mills have been operated along the river by such men as William Cooper, W. P. Howland, Thomas Fisher, John Scarlett, William Gamble and Joseph Rowntree.
 The last grist mill on the Humber, Hayhoe Mills in Woodbridge, closed in 2007.

-Prominent builder and Woodbridge founder Rowland Burr had though up the idea of a building shipping canal from Lake Ontario to Georgian Bay along the main and east branches of the Humber River in the 1840's, and traversed the route himself north to Georgian Bay.
+Prominent builder and Woodbridge founder Rowland Burr had thought up the idea of a building shipping canal from Lake Ontario to Georgian Bay along the main and east branches of the Humber River in the 1840's, and traversed the route himself north to Georgian Bay.
 In 1857, he proposed a 12 foot deep canal of 120 feet wide, with 64 cut stone double locks.
 Despite repeated efforts into the 1890's (including petitioning for a grant of land to begin raising stock for the construction in 1862) the idea gained no traction.

 By 1860, the Humber Valley was extensively deforested.
 This decreased the stability of the river banks and increased damages done by periodic flooding.
 In 1878, a disastrous flood destroyed the remaining water-powered mills.
 As the Toronto area grew, the lands around the Humber became important farming areas; in addition, some areas of the river's flood plain were developed as residential.
 This led to serious runoff problems in the 1940s, which the Humber Valley Conservation Authority was established to address.
 But in 1954, Hurricane Hazel raised the river to devastating flood levels, destroying buildings and bridges; on Raymore Drive, 60 homes were destroyed and 35 people were killed.
 In the aftermath, preventative flood control efforts were taken including building channels, dams, reservoirs, and purchasing land around the Humber to establish flood plains, in a effort to prevent development on adjacent low-lying lands prone to flooding.

 The Metropolitan Toronto and Region Conservation Authority (MTRCA later TRCA) succeeded the Humber Valley authority in 1957 (the word "Metropolitan" was dropped in 1998).
 More recently, a task force within the Authority was formed to further clear the Humber as a part of the Great Lakes 2000 Cleanup Fund.